filecoin-project/filecoin-docs/content/en/basics/what-is-filecoin/storage-market/index.md

 The lifecycle for a deal within the storage market contains four distinct phases:

-- Discovery: the client identifies potential storage providers (SPs) and asks for their prices.
+- Discovery: the client identifies potential SPs and asks for their prices.
 - Negotiation: once the client has selected an SP both parties agree to the term of the deal.
 - Publishing: the deal is published on-chain.
 - Handoff: the deal is added into a sector where data storage can be proven by the SP.